tripledio/tripledio.github.io/_posts/2024-03-27-cost-of-efficiency.md

 # The Cost of efficiency

+*This post belongs to small series of posts on efficiency.
+This is main post.
+Links to the other related post can be found below.*

 In the business world, there's a well-known saying dubbed 'The Seven Most Expensive Words' which is: 'We've always done it this way.'
 In my opinion, we have something similar in the realm of software engineering.
 An argument that I encounter all too frequent.

 > *The four most perilous words in software engineering:* **"That is not efficient!"**